brainglobe/brainglobe.github.io/docs/source/documentation/setting-up/image-definition.md

 | Moving the cursor horizontally (width) |[0 1 **2**]          |

 ### Fiji
 By default, Fiji opens image stacks so that the x-axis corresponds to axis 2 (image width), the y-axis corresponds to axis 1 (image height), and the z-axis corresponds axis 0 (image depth).
-The x, y, z coordinates in the status bar when you hover over the image.
+The x, y, z coordinates are displayed in the status bar when you hover over the image.

 Unlike napari, in Fiji these refer to the display, not the underlying data structure.
 You can for example see this by using [Orthogonal Views](https://imagej.net/imaging/z-functions#orthogonal-views) to visualise 3D data.
 Each panel shows a different orientation of the image.
 However, hovering over the displayed images, shows the x coordinate is always image width and the y coordinate is always image height.